JPMorgan Chase & Co Annual Shareholders Meeting Transcript

-Good morning.
-Welcome to the Annual Shareholders Meeting for JPMorgan Chase & Co.
-We're going to start the morning with a brief video, after which we'll be joined by Jamie Dimon and our General Counsel, Stacey Friedman.
-Please start the video.
+Welcome to the Annual Shareholders Meeting for JPMorgan Chase and Company, which will be led by Jamie Dimon, Chairman and CEO of JPMorgan Chase.
+Please welcome, Jamie Dimon.

 James Dimon - JPMorgan Chase & Co. - Chairman & CEO